Skip to main content

 2. Runtime governs the catalog

-oclird deduplicates and normalises tool IDs, applies OpenAPI overlays, evaluates policy rules, and resolves per-request credentials — before any execution occurs.
+open-cli-toolbox deduplicates and normalizes tool IDs, applies overlays, evaluates policy rules, and resolves per-request credentials before any execution occurs.

 3. Execute with confidence

-Use ocli commands or the built-in MCP server.
-Every tool call, approval gate decision, and auth event is appended to a structured audit log.
+Use open-cli commands or the built-in MCP server.
+Every tool call, approval decision, and auth event passes through the hosted runtime and lands in the audit trail.

-Flow: OpenAPI sources feed into oclird (discover, normalise, policy, auth, audit), which exposes the governed catalog to ocli commands and the MCP server.
+Flow: OpenAPI sources feed into open-cli-toolbox, which discovers, normalizes, applies policy and auth, records audit events, and exposes the governed catalog to open-cli commands and the MCP server.

 Sources → governed catalog → command surface